-- Teams are advised to be at the courts 10 minutes before your game.
+- Teams are advised to be at the courts 10 minutes before the game.

-- Teams are comprised of 6 players (1 goalie and 5 players) with minimum 2 female players on the floor at all times.
+- Teams are comprised of 6 players (1 goalie and 5 players) with a minimum of 2 female players on the floor at all times.
 A female goalie does count against this ratio.

 - Handball must be held in the hand.
-Kicking to score is not allowed.
+Kicking of any kind is not allowed.

-- Ball may only be held for a maximum of 5 seconds.
+- The ball may only be held for a maximum of 5 seconds.
 If the ball is held longer — as counted aloud — it will be given to the other team.

 - A dropped ball results in a change of possession where the infraction occurred.
-Defensive team player must be at least 5 feet away from player restarting play where the infraction occurred.
+The defensive team player must be at least 5 feet away from player restarting play, where the infraction occurred.

 - Substitutions can be made on the fly, except for the goalie where there must be a stoppage in play.

 - No contact between players is allowed.
-Players are required their best to avoid contact.
-No swiping, hitting, or grabbing at the opposing player or the ball he/she is holding.
-When defending, you are only allowed to guard with hands up or out.
+Players MUST do their best to avoid contact.
+No swiping, hitting, or grabbing at the opposing player or the ball they are holding.
+When defending, players are only allowed to guard with hands up or out.

 - No diving for the ball along the floor.

-- Running through the crease is permitted whether offensively or defensively to get to the other side; however, you cannot interfere with an attempted shot while in the crease as an offensive or defensive player.
+- Running through the crease is ONLY permitted to get to the other side whether offensively or defensively; however, a player cannot interfere with an attempted shot while in the crease — whether on offence or defence.
 If deemed to have done so, the ball goes to opposing team.
-If a defensive player enters their own crease to take possession of the ball after a rebound, offensive team gets possession at half court.
+If a defensive player enters their own crease to take possession of the ball after a rebound, the offensive team gets possession at half court.
 If the offensive player enters the defending crease to take possession of a loose ball, the ball goes to the defending goalie.

-- You may not pass to yourself off the wall, or through the air.
+- A player may not pass to themself off the wall or through the air.

 - One goalkeeper is allowed per team.
-This person is allowed to block shots while in the crease.
-They may leave the crease as they please, but only ONE person is allowed in the crease at all times.
+This player is allowed to block shots while in the crease.
+They may leave the crease as they please, but only ONE player is allowed in the crease at all times.

 - Teams are allowed to switch goalkeepers ONLY during stoppage in play

 - Upon giving up a goal, the goalie can put the ball into play immediately.
-However, the team must pass once before the half line.
+However, the team must pass the ball at least once before the half line.
 Not doing so results in loss of possession.

 - Goalies may not wear protective gear that will amplify their goalkeeping ability, such as hockey pads or blocker gloves.
 Gears such as knee-pads and goggles are allowed.

-- Balls that are out of play on the end lines will a) result in goalie’s possession if it goes off the offensive team, or b) a corner throw in if it goes off the defensive team.The exception is if the ball goes off the goalie and out of play on the end lines while making a save; in this case, the possession always goes to the goalie.
-Defensive team player must be at least 5 feet away from the inbounding player.
-Balls that are out of play on the sidelines — whether off a player or the goalie — will result in the other team gaining possession where the ball went out.
+- Balls that are out of play on the end lines will a) result in goalie’s possession if it goes off the offensive team, or b) a corner throw-in if it goes off the defensive team.The exception is if the ball goes off the goalie and out of play on the end lines while making a save; in this case, the possession always goes to the goalie.

 - New crease size in effect as below picture: